AndrejOrsula/omtp_course/lecture_5/README.md

 ```

 ## Usage
-Once build, this assignment can be executed with the following instructions.
+Once build, the assignments can be executed with the following instructions.

 First, setup the OMTP factory environment either in virual RViz or Gazebo.
 ```bash